 Fully Loaded Time

-Fully Loaded Time is what GTMetrix uses by default and is probably what people refer to as their load time.
+Fully Loaded Time is what GTMetrix uses by default and is probably what people refer to as their page load times.
 This number is the time at which the complete document event has fired, AND there’s be no network activity for 2+ seconds

 We used this timing in the past, but it’s no longer a great overall metric as a single piece of code from a remarketing pixel can substantially blow out this timing.

 Lowest is always best here.
-A site with a moderate amount of marketing and analytics code would typically see this somewhere in the range of 0.5-2 seconds higher than the load time/document complete timing.
+A site with a moderate amount of marketing and analytics code would typically see this somewhere in the range of 0.5-2 seconds higher than the page load times/document complete timing.